nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    Use case resumes at step 1.

 * 1b.
-Some project details are invalid.
+Some client details are invalid.
    * 1b1.
 Mycelium shows an error message.

    Use case resumes at step 1.